 It’s been twelve years since I started my deep dive in the formal study of Yoga philosophy.
-I am still on fire for the wisdom of Yoga, especially for the View, texts and practices of Shaivism (or Tantra).
-I also embrace:
+I am still on fire for the wisdom of Yoga, especially for the “View,” texts, and practices of the pinnacle of the Yoga traditions, Kashmir Shaivism.

-- The mystical heart of Christianity and other paths of the heart – the Hindu Bhakti tradition and the essence of Sufism.
+- the mystical core of Christianity and other paths of the heart: the Hindu Bhakti tradition and Sufism

-- Buddhism’s foundational wisdom and practices for mitigating suffering.
+- Buddhism’s wisdom and practices for mitigating suffering

 What would love do?